Memory management | Internals

 Slab cache methods

-Most importantly, it allows us to acquire a slab of needed order.
+We can acquire a slab of needed order with slab_get_with_order.
 We first look through orders array of slab lists, starting from the given order.
 We can use slabs of higher order.
 In case nothing is found, we are trying to get a new arena slab using previously described arena method slab_map.
 We preprocess it and add it to the corresponding lists.
 Then we are splitting the slab if the order doesn’t match exactly.

 struct slab *